Baltimore City Community College logo

 Key Highlights

-• Established in 1947 as Baltimore Junior College to provide education for returning World War II veterans.
+• Established in 1947 to provide post-high school education for World War II veterans.

-• Pioneered the 'junior college' movement, offering crucial academic and vocational training.
+• Pioneered the 'junior college' movement, offering associate's degrees and vocational training.

-• Reaffirmed its accreditation by the Middle States Commission on Higher Education in 2015.
+• Reaffirmed accreditation by the Middle States Commission on Higher Education in 2015.

 Timeline